SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 git status
 ```

-It, of course, updated the files we expect: `composer.json`, `composer.lock`
-and `symfony.lock`.
-But it *also* update `config/bundles.php`!
+It updated the files we expect: `composer.json`, `composer.lock` and `symfony.lock` but it *also* updated `config/bundles.php`!
 Check it out: we
-have a new line at the bottom that initializes our new bundle.
+have a new line at the bottom that initializes the new bundle.

 ## Finding the new Service